duzun/promise-sugar/README.md

 ## What it does?

-It alow you to convert this
+It allows you to convert this

 ```js
 Promise.resolve(10)